kingofmidas/FinalTaskRssParser/final_task/README.md

 ## Data caching

 I wrote a program that creates a database for convenient storage of news.
-The **sqlite3** database (built into python) is perfectly suited for this.
+The **postgresql** database is perfectly suited for this.
 Pictures are also stored in the database in binary format.

 ## Converting